mschiffn/comp_ui_toolbox/README.md

 the special abilities of
 these systems.

-## What Does This Toolbox Accomplish?
+## :mag: What Does This Toolbox Accomplish?

 Computational UI methods leverage the available processing power for